nicoladimauro/dcsn/README.md

 # dcsn
 dCSN is a package for learning Cutset Networks (CNets), a recently introduced tractable Probabilistic Graphical Model.

+## Copyright (C) 2015

+Nicola Di Mauro [nicola dot dimauro at uniba dot it] Antonio Vergari [antonio dot vergari at uniba dot it]

+This file is part of dCSN.

+dCSN is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation (version 2).

+dCSN is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program; if not, see [http://www.gnu.org/licenses/](http://www.gnu.org/licenses/)

 ## Usage

     python dcsn.py nltcs -k 1 -a 0.4